SINTEF/Muscade.jl/docs/src/Theory.md

 `Muscade` introduces 3 *classes* of degrees of freedom (dofs).

-**Xdofs** are the dofs normaly encountered in normal "forward" FEM analysis.
+**X dofs** are the dofs normaly encountered in normal "forward" FEM analysis.
 They provide a discrete representation of the response of the system.
 There is a one-to-one relation (a "duality") between the ``X``dofs and the *residuals* ``R``, which are the discretized form of he differential equations we seek to solve.
 In forward FEM, we seek to solve a problem of the form

 ```math
 \forall t, R(X(t),t)=0
 ```

-**Udofs** are additional dofs that can be used to represent additional loads on the system.
+**U dofs** are additional dofs that can be used to represent additional loads on the system.
 Like ``X``dofs, ``U``dofs are time-dependent.
 Unlike ``X``dofs, there is no residual (no new equations) corresponding to them.

-**Adofs** are additional dofs that can be used to parameterise the model.
+**A dofs** are additional dofs that can be used to parameterise the model.
 Adofs are *not* time-dependant,and there are no residuals corresponing to them.

 Equilibrium now requires